Canon 10D vs T2i

 Studio photographers will appreciate that the Canon 10D (unlike the T2i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 10D and the T2i have been discontinued, but can regularly be found used on eBay.
+Both the 10D and the T2i have been discontinued, but can regularly be found used on ebay.
 The 10D was replaced by the Canon 20D, while the T2i was followed by the Canon T3i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 10D Manual (free pdf) or the online Canon T2i Manual.
+Further information on the features and operation of the 10D and T2i can be found, respectively, in the Canon 10D Manual (free pdf) or the online Canon T2i Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 10D and the Canon T2i?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.55x vs 0.54x).